grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/100 Examples/01 Page object model pattern.md

 To model a page object for the homepage, we've created a page object class called `homepage.js`.
 Different locators are created inside the constructor so that when the homepage class is instantiated, the page locator elements are ready to be used.

-There are also different methods for:
+The `homepage.js` class also contains different methods for:
 - Navigating to the homepage
 - Submitting the form
 - Getting the verification message